Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
 I will remove those lists end of July.
 I have created a Personal_Blocklist_ABP (using only simple ABP rules) which should work in uBO, AG and ABP.

-Google's Manifest Mv3 now allows for 15.000 dynmaic filter rules.
+Google's Manifest Mv3 now allows for 15.000 dynamic filter rules.
 This is the reason why I am experimenting with a "World's most used" version (currently < 10.000 rules).
 End of July I wll only maintain a World's most used version.
 Filterlist impacted are "Mv2, Mv3 and Addendum".